regenwatchdog/regenwatchdog.github.io/cpoguide.md

 ---
 layout: page
-title: CPO guide for leaseholders
+title: CPO guide for leaseholders (DRAFT)
 subtitle: a guide to the CPO process for leaseholders on estates under threat
 ---

-## STEP 1: Make your demands clear from the outset
+## TIP 1: Make your demands clear from the outset

 Before Compulsory Purchase Orders are initiated, the landlord will have needed to set out what its offer is to leaseholders - either in a 'Landlord Offer' document which is part of the ballot process, or in an approved policy document if the landlord is a local authority.